pnblake/farmers-market-game/README.md

 Every day, you are given a new scenario (see below) will cause fruit and vegetable prices to fluctuate.
 Your goal is to take advantage of swings in the market to earn a profit – buy low, sell high!

-Each day you may do one transaction - buying, selling, or doing nothing (also considered a transaction).
+Each day you may make one transaction - buy, sell, or _doing nothing_ (also considered a transaction).

 But be on the look out, the bank comes knocking every 7 days and collects $25 from your cash on hand.